antirez/dump1090/README.md

 It is possible to display different categories of messages:

   --debug 1         Displays all the messages correctly demoudulated.
                     A correctly demodulated message is just one that makes sense as a Mode S message, the preamble makes sense, and there are no message errors, that is, no adiacet samples describing bits are the same magnitude.

-    --debug 2       Only messages with demodulation errors are displayed, That is, only messages where one or more adiacent samples that should describe bits are the same magnitude.
+ --debug 2          Only messages with demodulation errors are displayed,
+                    That is, only messages where one or more adiacent samples that should describe bits are the same magnitude.

  --debug 3          Correctly deooded messages with Bad CRC are displayed.

  --debug 4          Correctly deooded messages with good CRC are displayed.

-    --debug 5       Preamble detection failed in some way (specified when dumping the samples) even if the current sample level is greater than MODES_DEBUG_NOPREAMBLE_LEVEL (set to
+ --debug 5          Preamble detection failed in some way (specified when
+                    dumping the samples) even if the current sample level is greater than MODES_DEBUG_NOPREAMBLE_LEVEL (set to
                     25 by default).

+Network related debug modes:

+ --debug 6          Log network events (HTTP requests & others)

 How this program works?
 ---